 The corpses and skeletons of unlucky shrews are often found in empty bottles.
 While this is sad, it is a useful opportunity for you to study the shrew's skeleton, particularly the skull.
 All three species of shrew on mainland Britain have red-tipped teeth.
-This is the surest way of telling a shrew skull from mice and yole remains.
+This is the surest way of telling a shrew skull from mice and vole remains.

-signs of their presence in an area are the loud, piercing shrieks they emit when they meet each other in the undergrowth.
+piercing shrieks they emit when they meet each other in the undergrowth.